hsf-training/hsf-training-cicd/_episodes/11-eins-zwei-dry.md

 ~~~
 {: .language-yaml}

 Why is this fun?
-We should be able to combine it with some other nice features of YAML to build...
+We should be able to combine it with some other nice features of GitLab's CI YAML to build...

 # Job Templates

-Remember back in the [YAML lesson, we covered anchors]({{site.baseurl}}/04-understanding-yaml/#anchors)?
-We can combine this with GitLab's syntax for hidden keys to create these job templates.
 From the previous lesson, our `.gitlab-ci.yml` looks like

 ~~~
 variables: